opieters/Leveraging-Plant-Dynamics-Using-Physical-Reservoir-Computing/README.md

 There is leaf thickness and physiological data available from three experiments: a control experiment and two strawberry experiments.
 In each experiment, the environmental conditions of a growth chamber are modulated (light intensity,  temperature and relative humidity) and a single strawberry plant is located inside the chamber.
 Leaf thickness measurement clips are mounted on the plant except for the control experiment.
 In this case a plant is still inserted but the clips are not mounted.
 Physiological data of the plant is collected in all three experiments using a LI6400XT photosynthesis system.

 An overview of the available parameters is included below.
 N/A refers to a sensor that is not calibrated and/or temperature compensated.
-Calibration data is available TODO

 | parameter                                           | unit      | description                                        |
 |-----------------------------------------------------|-----------|----------------------------------------------------|